willduff/mixedreality-enthusiast-guide/docs/set-up-windows-mixed-reality.md

 ## Launching mixed reality after the first time

 Entering mixed reality a second time is as easy as putting the headset back on while its connected to your PC.
-You can also launch the Mixed Reality Portal app manually by opening it from the Start menu.
+You can also launch the Mixed Reality Portal application manually by opening it from the Start menu.
 Input and audio will route automatically to the headset when you put it on, or you can trigger this manually by pressing **Windows + Y** on your keyboard.

 ## See also